OECD: Books

 All OECD books are available on the OECD iLibrary, the online bookshop or OECD Library & Archives.

 Magazine

 OECD Observer, an award-winning magazine, was launched in 1962.
 The magazine appeared six times a year until 2010, and became quarterly in 2011 with the introduction of the OECD Yearbook, launched for the 50th anniversary of the organisation.
-The online and mobile editions are updated regularly and contain news, analysis, reviews, commentaries and data on global economic, social and environmental challenges and listings of the latest OECD books.
+The online and mobile editions contained news, analysis, reviews, commentaries and data on global economic, social and environmental challenges and listings of the latest OECD books.
 An OECD Observer Crossword was introduced in Q2 2013.
+The OECD Observer was last issued in the fourth quarter of 2019, with a double edition looking ahead at artificial intelligence, and a cover leading on why statistical offices should hire a comedian.
+The OECD Observer website closed in the first quarter of 2021; the archive can be consulted at www.oecd.org.

+Documentation on OECD's multilateral surveillance

+The OECD's multilateral surveillance was systematically reviewed for the first time in Kumiharu Shigehara, "Multilateral Surveillance: What the OECD can offer?"

+(the 1996 Global Finance Lecture, the University of Birmingham, 1996; OECD publication, Paris, 1996) at a time when Shigehara was OECD Chief Economist and Head of Economics Department (1992–1997); he was subsequently OECD Deputy Secretary-General (1997–1999).